Leslieville: History

 Leslieville once mainly housed those who worked in the factories, and their departure has greatly changed the area.
 The reduction in air pollution and fumes have made it much more appealing to members of the middle and creative class.
 Several industrial buildings in the immediate area, including north along Carlaw, have been revamped into condominiums.
 Large film studios have opened in some of the former industrial areas, including Cinevillage and Showline Studios.
 Just to the south, in the Port Lands area, the massive new Pinewood Toronto Studios have been built.

 A fortified site along Eastern Avenue was the main Toronto base of the Hells Angels until it was raided by police and confiscated in 2007.
-Just to the southeast of the neighbourhood is the massive Ashbridges Bay Wastewater Treatment Plant, Canada's largest.
+Just to the southeast of the neighbourhood is the massive Ashbridges Bay Wastewater Treatment Plant, Canada's second largest sewage treatment plant after Montreal's Jean-R. Marcotte facility.

 Landmarks

 Maple Cottage, former home of Alexander Muir, composer of The Maple Leaf Forever.
 Built in 1873, the home is presently a part of Maple Leaf Forever Park.